This tandoori masala is nice to have on hand

 I prefer to add salt at the end of cooking.
 This tandoori masala will allow you to do just that and the combination of spices will make your meals much tastier too.

 For best results, tandoori masala powder should be used within a month.

-Remove the spices to a cook bowl and pour in the remaining ingredients.
-Note that if you have trouble finding mango powder, you could just add a bit of lemon juice to whatever you are cooking with the tandoori masala.
+- Remove the spices to a bowl and pour in the remaining ingredients.
+Note that if you have trouble finding mango powder, you could use citric acid powder or just add a bit of lemon juice to whatever you are cooking with the tandoori masala.

 If you like this tandoori masala powder recipes, please subscribe to my blog.
 I have many more recipes to come.